H-DNA/MPiSC/report/chapters/related-works/index.typ

 - `WriterCnt`: The number of enqueuers currently writing in this queue.
 - `Offset`: The index to the first empty entry in the queue.
 Note that any shared data and control variables are hosted on the dequeuer.

 To determine which queue to read and write, the `QueueNum` binary variable is used.
-If `QueueNum` is 0, then the first queue is being actively written by enqueuers, and the second queue is being reserved for the dequeuer, and vice versa.
+If `QueueNum` is `0`, then the first queue is being actively written by enqueuers, and the second queue is being reserved for the dequeuer, and vice versa.

 #figure(
-  image("/static/images/amqueue.png"),
+  image("/static/images/amqueue.png", height: 40%),
   caption: [AMQueue's structure.],
 ) <amqueue-structure>